UWCS/stardust/content/exec/publicity.md

 Responsible for:
 - Ensuring society members are aware of events of the upcoming week
-- Creating graphics for various events and schedules throughout the term
+- Creating graphics for various events and schedules
-- Maintaining use of the society's social media platforms (Instagram, Facebook, Twitter)
+- Maintaining use of the society's social media platforms (e.g. Instagram)